-I just returned from an amazing, whirlwind family vacation over the long weekend.
+I recently returned from an amazing, whirlwind family vacation.
 I looked at my email once or twice the morning we left, and then didn’t open it again until I returned to the office.
 It was glorious.

 Until I realized there were over 400 emails in my inbox. 😳